Here are the main types of schools you can teach at in China.

 - there may be more office hours involved.

-If you like a bit more structure and your goal is to maximise your earning dollars while in China, then teaching at a private center is for you.
+If you like a bit more structure and your goal is to maximise your earning dollars while in China, then teaching at a private center may be for you.

 Confused?
 We'll help you choose

 Look at each of the scenarios and find one that strikes a chord with you.
-This will determine the type of school that may best be suited to you.
+This may determine the type of school best suited to you.

 |Which scenario sounds like you?||The types of schools that may suit you|